ADM Functional Testing tools support a variety of license editions, each bundled with a different subset of functional testing features.

 In turn, if no UFT One license is available, UFT Developer tries to consume a UFT Ultimate license.

-Sample scenario 2: UFT Runtime license configured on the UFT Developer machine
+Sample scenario 2: UFT Runtime Engine license configured on the UFT Developer machine

 In turn, if there is no available UFT Developer license, UFT Developer tries to consume a UFT One license, and so on.